huggingface/hub-docs/docs/hub/models-interacting.md

 ## Uploading models

 The first step is to create an account at [Hugging Face](https://huggingface.co/login).
-The models are shared in the form of Git-based repositories which give you versioning, branches, discoverability and sharing features, integration with over a dozen libraries and more!
-You have control over what you want to upload to your repository, which could include checkpoints, configs and any other files.
+Models on the Hub are Git-based repositories, which give you versioning, branches, discoverability and sharing features, integration with over a dozen libraries, and more!
+You have control over what you want to upload to your repository, which could include checkpoints, configs, and any other files.

-The repository can either be linked with an individual, such as [osanseviero/fashion_brands_patterns](https://huggingface.co/osanseviero/fashion_brands_patterns) or with an organization, such as [facebook/bart-large-xsum](https://huggingface.co/facebook/bart-large-xsum).
-Organizations can be used if you want to upload models that are related to a company, community or library!
-If you choose an organization, the model will be featured on the organization’s page and every member of the organization will have the ability to contribute to the repository.
+You can link repositories with an individual, such as [osanseviero/fashion_brands_patterns](https://huggingface.co/osanseviero/fashion_brands_patterns), or with an organization, such as [facebook/bart-large-xsum](https://huggingface.co/facebook/bart-large-xsum).
+Organizations can collect models related to a company, community, or library!
+If you choose an organization, the model will be featured on the organization’s page, and every member of the organization will have the ability to contribute to the repository.
 You can create a new organization [here](https://huggingface.co/organizations/new).

-There are several ways to upload models to the Hub, which are described below.
+There are several ways to upload models to the Hub, described below.

 ### Using the web interface